cucapra/dahlia/docs/logicalmemoryaccess.md

 \{ s + |0..k| \times d ~|~ s \in 0..k, d \in \frac{l}{k}..\frac{h}{k}\}
 $$

-For Seashell, it's important to know exactly which indices are being used given a particular array access, which may be inside an unrolled loop.
+**Usage.** For Seashell, it's important to know exactly which indices are being used given a particular array access, which may be inside an unrolled loop.
 Seashell's typechecker uses index types to determine these indices.
 Seashell allows for two styles of array accesses: *implicit* and *explicit*.
 For the latter, which do not appear inside unrolled loops, the programmer specifies a statically known bank number and a potentially dynamic index offset into that bank.
 An index type representation of such an access would have trivial single-value static and dynamic components (rather than ranges), as such an access represents only a single value.

 For the purposes of this document, we're concerned with the index types used to represent the indices involved in *implicit* accesses.

-Multi Dimensional Arrays
+Logical Multi-Dimensional Arrays
 ------------------------

 As far as we're concerned, HLS only supports the use of one-dimensional arrays.
 With Seashell, we'd like to offer some abstractions to make expressing logical computations on multi-dimensional matrices easier.
 We'll define Seashell $n$-dimensonal arrays like this: